 Tim is also committed to the development of new musical theatre and has mentored aspiring writers on the BML workshop course since its inception in 2011.For more information, please contact Paul Warwick

-Chris is currently working with China Plate touring Status internationally and developing the final show in his trilogy in collaboration with Rachel Chavkin.
+Chris is currently working with China Plate touring Status internationally and developing A Family Business – the final show in his trilogy, in collaboration with Rachel Chavkin.